 Max depth - 48 meters

-At the very beginning of this story I should said that from most of the divers SS Luana is wrongly named SS Giuseppe Dormio.
-Booth ships are similar size, and build.
-Sunken in almost same period hitting an underwater mine and they sunk relatively close to each other.
+At the very beginning of this story, I should say that from most of the divers SS Luana is wrongly named SS Giuseppe Dormio.
+Booth ships are a similar size and build.
+Sunken in almost the same period hitting an underwater mine and they sunk relatively close to each other.
 It was an easy mistake.
-Among local scuba divers SS Luana is still named SS Giuseppe Dormio and will be probably forever.
+Among local scuba divers, SS Luana is still named SS Giuseppe Dormio and will be probably forever.
 These errors are frequent and difficult to correct.

-In 1933 finally were sold to an Italian ship owner Raffaele Romano from Naples and renamed SS Luana.
+In 1933 finally were sold to an Italian shipowner Raffaele Romano from Naples and renamed SS Luana.
 In March 1947 she was transporting bauxite from Manfredonia to Venice.
-Five miles south of cape Kamenjak Luana hit the mine and sunk rapidly.
-Unfortunately 12 crew members were lost in tragedy.
+Five miles south of Cape Kamenjak Luana hit the mine and sunk rapidly.
+Unfortunately, 12 crew members were lost in the tragedy.

 Today the wreck is on the bottom of the sea at 49 meters depth.
-Upright with bow oriented to north.
-A bow part is largely damaged from mine explosion.
+Upright with bow oriented to the north.
+A bow part is largely damaged from a mine explosion.
 There is always a permanent line that links the surface bouy to the wreck.
-This is were we start our dive.
-Few minutes later we are at main bridge, witch is the shallowest part of the wreck, 39 meters.
+This is where we start our dive.
+A few minutes later we are at the main bridge, which is the shallowest part of the wreck, 39 meters.
 Maximum depth is 48.

-Always excellent visibility, often more then 20 meters.
-Diving on this wreck you can frequently meet a large swells of fish witch are literally hiding the wreck.
-Main wooden deck is no more in places so we can easily see what is hidden in cargo holds.
-With careful planning it is possible to penetrate the wreck.
-Beside that the most beautiful part is the auxiliary wheel on the stern.
-A few moments later we are on the way back toward main bridge and slowly ascending to surface.
-On this wreck you can easily find congers, lobsters and other inhabitants that are real owner of this wreck.
+Always excellent visibility, often more than 20 meters.
+Diving on this wreck you can frequently meet a large swell of fish witch are literally hiding the wreck.
+Main wooden deck is no more in places so we can easily see what has hidden in cargo holds.
+With careful planning, it is possible to penetrate the wreck.
+Besides that the most beautiful part is the auxiliary wheel on the stern.
+A few moments later we are on the way back toward the main bridge and slowly ascending to surface.
+On this wreck, you can easily find congers, lobsters and other inhabitants that are the real owner of this wreck.